-- The city of Tampere will invest in preventive services. - The city of Tampere will offer free contraception to all young people under the age of 25 and provide all students enough information about this option.
-Different types of contraception will be offered, with gender and sexual diversity in mind. - The urban environment and the outdoor recreation areas and facilities encourage students to engage in exercise, hobbies, and community activities. - The city's social services have expertise in student matters, and they will support students who are at risk of social exclusion. - The city will offer free debt counselling and social loans. - Early childhood education services will adopt flexible policies to support student families, and they will offer enough day care placements near campuses. - The city's goal-oriented climate policy will take into account the future of the student generation and ensure climate neutrality by 2030. - The city of Tampere will adopt anonymous recruitment policies to hide the applicant's background information, such as age, gender, or ethnic background, from recruiters before the job interview.
+- The city of Tampere and the Wellbeing Services County of Pirkanmaa will invest in preventive services. - The Wellbeing Services County will offer free contraception and menstrual products to all young people under the age of 29 and provides all students enough information about these options.
+Different types of contraception will be offered, with gender and sexual diversity in mind.

+- The urban environment and the outdoor recreation areas and facilities encourage students to engage in exercise, hobbies, and community activities. - Urban planning takes into account the sufficient number of public toilets, garbage bins and water points in the urban space. - The city supports the renovation of facilities suitable for organizing events and other events to be accessible. - The city supports libraries, adult education centres and other organisations that organise open and accessible learning events for all. - The Wellbeing Services County of Pirkanmaa's social services have expertise in student matters, and they will support students who are at risk of social exclusion. - The city will offer free debt counselling and social loans. - Early childhood education services will adopt flexible policies to support student families, and they will offer enough day care placements near campuses. - The city's goal-oriented climate policy will take into account the future of the student generation and ensure climate neutrality by 2030.

+The city of Tampere will adopt anonymous recruitment policies to hide the applicant's background information, such as age, gender, or ethnic background, from recruiters before the job interview.